 Commercial properties will often make use of old school toilet fixtures that include toilet handles.
 These break easily with the constant use that commercial properties like shopping malls and office buildings see.
 You never want to deal with a toilet that doesn’t flush.

-Speak to a plumbing expert at Art Plumbing, AC & Electric today for a more suitable solution for your commercial property.
+Speak to a plumbing expert at Art Plumbing, Air Conditioning & Electric today for a more suitable solution for your commercial property.

 Your toilets should never be continuously filling the water tank.
 There shouldn’t be times when your toilet flushes at random intervals.
 Despite what some DIY guides say, it’s better to get the help of licensed professional plumbers to promptly resolve the issue instead of relying on unreliable DIY methods.